1791 “me gusta”

 Currently, The School which had previously received no financial support from the Government and instead relied solely on donations for improvements and volunteers for teaching.
 It has now merged with another government school in the area due to the current situation.

 However, our school has now transitioned into the Learning Centre and is still a great place for students to come to learn a variety of subjects before and after school.
 Our library is one of the children's favourite places to come to learn English and also play games.
 Volunteers like you will help continue this.
-For those that want a more hands on teaching experience there are also opportunities for volunteers to teach at the local school nearby.
+For those that want a more hands on teaching and vocational training can teach basic computer knowledge to our village students.

 Along with teaching.
-Volunteers are more than happy to try their hand at farm work and working on handyman tasks around the school.
+Volunteers are more than happy to try their hand at farm work and working on handyman tasks around the learning center.

 We also run a guesthouse and a brand new cafe in Dhulikhel which is only a couple of hours from Kathmandu.
 Volunteers are most welcome to help in day to day operations of the guest house and also experience working in a happening new cafe.